oxen-io/oxen-observer/README.md

     logger = file:logfile=/path/to/loki-observer/mainnet.log

-Set ownership of this user to whatever use you want it to run as, and set the group to `_loki` (so that it can open the lokid unix socket):
+Set ownership of this user to whatever use you want it to run as, and set the group to `_loki` (so that it can open the oxend unix socket):

     chown MYUSERNAME:_loki /etc/uwsgi-emperor/vassals/loki-observer.ini

 In the loki-observer/mainnet.py, set:

-    config.lokid_rpc = 'ipc:///var/lib/loki/lokid.sock'
+    config.oxend_rpc = 'ipc:///var/lib/loki/oxend.sock'

 and finally, proxy requests from the webserver to the wsgi socket.
 For Apache I do this with: